Early Childhood Strategic Initiative

 WITF Inc. will produce in-person experiences and a range of television, radio, and web resources in English and Spanish, including the building and maintenance of an English/Spanish resource website at ready.witf.org and listo.witf.org to capture and promote the availability and importance of community early childhood resources.

-Within Phase Three, GHF will make an additional investment of $34,000 every year during 2018, 2019, 2020, 2021, and 2022 to support programs and projects that support early childhood education within each of its regional foundations.
-The availability of the Early Childhood Strategic Initiative: Phase 3 will be highlighted within each regional foundation’s (Greater Harrisburg’s UPstream, Franklin, Mechanicsburg, and Perry) advertised grant focus.
+Within Phase Three, GHF made an additional investment of $34,000 every year during 2018, 2019, 2020, 2021, and 2022 to support programs and projects that support early childhood education within each of its regional foundations.
+The availability of the Early Childhood Strategic Initiative: Phase 3 highlighted within each regional foundation’s (Greater Harrisburg’s UPstream, Franklin, Mechanicsburg, and Perry) advertised grant focus.

-- Implementation of Phases One, Two, and Three Early Childhood Strategic Initiative will result in a $500,000 total investment in early childhood education from 2017-2022.
+- Implementation of Phases One, Two, and Three Early Childhood Strategic Initiative resulted in a $500,000 total investment in early childhood education from 2017-2022.

 - Through these initiatives, TFEC seeks to leverage this effort to ultimately improve access to quality early learning opportunities for all children in the South Central Pennsylvania Counties of Cumberland, Dauphin, Franklin, Lebanon, Perry, and York (Dillsburg).
 Phase One, Two, and Three of the Early Childhood Strategic Initiative are made possible by TFEC’s regional foundation, the Greater Harrisburg Foundation.